canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Command line tools
 ==================

 Starter Pack uses Make as its local build system.
-Starter Pack's Makefile is developed specifically to serve as an interface for operating the project e.g. to be able create a virtual environment and install dependencies with one command.
+Starter Pack's Makefile is developed specifically to serve as an interface for operating the project, creating a virtual environment and installing dependencies with one command.

 Makefile
 --------